lupyuen/pinetime-rust-mynewt/rust/app/src/timesync.md

 The `WatchFace` Trait defines two functions...

 1.  `new`: Create the Watch Face.
-Called by the framework when PineTime starts.
+Called by the Watch Face Framework when PineTime starts.

 1.  `update`: Update the Watch Face with the current date and time.
-Called by the framework every minute.
+Called by the Watch Face Framework every minute.

-(They work the same way as our Watch Face Functions in C: `create_watch_face` and `update_watch_face`)
+(`new` and `update` work the same way as our Watch Face Functions in C: `create_watch_face` and `update_watch_face`)

 Here's how we implement the `new` function for our simple Watch Face `BarebonesWatchFace`: [`barebones-watchface/src/lib.rs`](https://github.com/lupyuen/barebones-watchface/blob/master/src/lib.rs#L72-L129)